mendrugory/blog/content/post/go-comics.md

 ### Optional flags

-* Base Folder: Directory where the comics will be downloaded.
+* *Base Folder*: Directory where the comics will be downloaded.
 It is created if it does not exist (default: current directory)
-* Extensions: Extensions of the files which will be downloaded (default: cbr, jpg and pdf)
+* *Extensions*: Extensions of the files which will be downloaded, separated by comma (default: cbr, jpg and pdf)
-* Link: Sub link of the route if you only want to download a part of the collection (check the [list of collections](https://the-eye.eu/public/Comics/))
+* *Link*: Sub link of the route if you only want to download a part of the collection (check the [list of collections](https://the-eye.eu/public/Comics/))

 ```bash
 $ comiccon download --basefolder /tmp/comics --extensions cbr --link "DC Chronology"